instructure/aws-keychain-util/README.md

     $ aws-creds add

 This will prompt for a friendly name, the access key id, and the secret access key.
+This also prompts for an optional MFA arn, which is necessary if you're going to use multifactor auth with AWS.

 To list items in the keychain: